algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/TechnicalSpecification/TechnicalSpecification.md

 - **User Testing:** Conduct user testing sessions to gather feedback on the UI design, focusing on usability and player experience.

 The user interface design for the Pac-Man® project is a bridge between the game's classic roots and modern gaming expectations.
-It should be both a nod to nostalgia and a testament to contemporary design principles, ensuring a smooth and enjoyable user experience. `[CompleteUIDesignImage]`
+It should be both a nod to nostalgia and a testament to contemporary design principles, ensuring a smooth and enjoyable user experience.

 ### 8.2 Audio Design